dhimmel/rephetio-manuscript/manuscript.md

 With Manubot, a GitHub repository ([`dhimmel/rephetio-manuscript`](https://github.com/dhimmel/rephetio-manuscript/)) tracks the manuscript's source code, while continuous integration automatically rebuilds the manuscript upon changes.
 As a result, the latest version of the manuscript is always available at [dhimmel.github.io/rephetio-manuscript](https://dhimmel.github.io/rephetio-manuscript/).
 Additionally, readers can leave feedback or questions for the Project Rephetio team via [GitHub Issues](https://github.com/dhimmel/rephetio-manuscript/issues).

+### Software & data availability

+All software and datasets from Project Rephetio are publicly available on [GitHub](https://git.io/v5zvX "Project Rephetio GitHub Repositories"), [Zenodo](https://goo.gl/FMiqHq "Project Rephetio Zenodo Records"), or [Figshare](https://doi.org/ccq3 "Project Rephetio Collection on Figshare") [@JTRRKBmL].
+Additional documentation for these materials is available in the corresponding [Thinklab discussions](https://think-lab.github.io/p/rephetio/discussion/ "Project Rephetio discussions on Thinklab").
+For reader convenience, software, datasets, and Thinklab discussions have been cited throughout the manuscript as relevant.

 ## Acknowledgements